 Parkfairfax is comprised of nearly 1,700 condo units with either one, two, or three bedrooms.
 Prices are in the $200,000 – $300,000 range for a one bedroom unit, while two bedrooms also start in the $200,000s and range to the mid $300,000.
 Three bedrooms hover in the upper $300,000 to mid-$400,0000 mark.

 When looking at Parkfairfax units, it’s important to note if the windows have been replaced and if a washer/dryer has been installed.
 These factors should play into the listing price of these condos.

 Before making any changes to their units, like installing a washer and dryer, residents must complete a covenants application and submit it to the Covenants Committee.

 Parkfairfax offers three swimming pools, two volleyball courts, eight tennis courts, playgrounds, exercise facilities, a library, and rental party rooms.
-Residents enjoy Parkfairfax’s leafy community with rolling hills, great for walking.
+Residents enjoy Parkfairfax’s leafy community with rolling hills that are great for walking.
 Social events include a monthly book club meeting, an annual wine and cheese social, and Christmas tree lighting.
 There are more than ten active committees within Parkfairfax, ranging from activities to buildings and utilities; from finance to transportation and land use.

 Parkfairfax is conveniently located near the shops at Village at Shirlington, as well as the Bradlee and Fairlington shopping centers.
 Stroll over to Shirlington for drinks or dinner at Carlyle or take in a movie at the AMC Theater.
 Walk up the hill to Cafe Pizzaiola for amazing pizza and pasta or watch the big game at Ramparts Tavern.

 Want to know what it’s like to live in Parkfairfax real estate?
 No problem!
 Let’s go on a neighborhood orientation tour.